James Lind (naturalist): Astronomy and Naval Voyages

 James Lind's 2-foot refracting telescope made by Jesse Ramsden with a lens by Peter Dollond and mounting by John Miller.
 Used by Lind to view the 1769 transit of Venus.

 In astronomy, Lind utilized a telescope to observe the transit of Venus from Hawkhill and reported his account to the Royal Society in 1769, and printed with remarks from Nevil Maskelyne.
+The telescope is currently part of the King George III Collection at the London Science Museum.
 Lord Alemore had built Lind an observatory at his house in Hawkhill for this purpose (as noted in a letter from Lord Loudoun) also known as "the observatory of Hawk-hill westward".
 Lind likewise observed an eclipse of the moon at the same location, the account of which was likewise read to the Royal Society.
 Lind kept up a correspondence with Patrick Wilson about William Herschel's astronomical works.
 Lind also traveled with Caroline Herschel to view a comet in Slough.
 Like William Herschel, Lind believed in cosmic pluralism and recently has been suggested to have observed a UFO at Windsor.